Japanese snack dishes - Okonomiyaki, Takoyaki

 After both sides are fried, a lot of thick Worcestershire sauce are spread on it.

-And the powder of katsuobushi and green laver are coated.
+Then, the powder of katsuobushi and green laver are sprinkled on it.

 You can eat it slicing with a metal spatula.